P4B5/Path_planning_algorithms/README.md

-# Comparison of search strategies for path planning ofmobile robots
+# Comparison of search strategies for path planning of mobile robots

 ## Authors